How Pilates Works

 - Core activation – turning your deep core and pelvic floor muscles on with the pelvis in a neutral position.

-- Head placement – lengthening your neck and nodding your chin to activate the deep neck flexors.
+- Head placement – lengthening your neck and drawing your chin in to activate the deep neck flexors.

 - Ribcage placement – relaxing the front of your ribcage down.